pmccarthy/architecture/rfcs/0000-single-cluster-dnspolicy.md

 The `CONFIG` section of the secrets data will be added to allow provider specific configuration to be stored alongside the providers credentials and can be used during the instantiation of the provider client, and during any provider operations.
 The above for example would use the `zoneIDFilter` value to limit what hosted zones this provider is allowed to update.

-A kind of type `ManagedZone` will be managed by MGC, and a ManagedZone in the dns policies namespace with the given name must exist.
+A kind of type `ManagedZone` will be managed by the `DNSPolicy` controller, and a ManagedZone in the dns policies namespace with the given name must exist.

-A kind of any other type e.g. `ExternalDNS` informs MGC that it should not reconcile any resources referencing it.
-All fields of `providerRef` will be ignored by MGC and can be set to anything, however since the `providerRef` will still be copied over to any DNSRecord resources created by the policy controller the values may still be given meaning to that external DNSRecord reconciler.
+A kind of any other type e.g. `ExternalDNS` informs the `DNSPolicy` controller that it should not reconcile any resources referencing it.
+All fields of `providerRef` will be ignored by the `DNSPolicy` controller and can be set to anything, however since the `providerRef` will still be copied over to any DNSRecord resources created by the policy controller the values may still be given meaning to that external DNSRecord reconciler.

-### DNSPolicy.spec.strategy[simple|loadalanced]
+### DNSPolicy.spec.routingStrategy[simple|weightedGeo]

-The `strategy` field is mandatory and dictates what kind of dns record structure the policy will create.
-Two strategy options are allowed `simple` or `loadbalanced`.
+The `routingStrategy` field is mandatory and dictates what kind of dns record structure the policy will create.
+Two routing strategy options are allowed `simple` or `weightedGeo`.

 A reconciliation of DNSPolicy processes the target gateway and creates a DNSRecord per listener that is supported by the currently configured provider(hostname matches the hosted zones accessible with the credentials and config).
-The strategy used will determine the contents of the DNSRecord resources Endpoints array.
+The routing strategy used will determine the contents of the DNSRecord resources Endpoints array.

-#### Simple
+#### simple

 ```yaml
 apiVersion: kuadrant.io/v1alpha1